gopangea/BrakePedal/README.md

 # Brake Pedal

-`Brake Pedal` is a general purpose throttling and rate limting library.
+`Brake Pedal` is a general purpose throttling and rate limiting library.
 The code was forked from [WebApiThrottle](https://github.com/stefanprodan/WebApiThrottle).
 It's currently in use at [Pangea](https://gopangea.com).

 The core library provides the following features: